 F..
 Must be naturally aspirated.

 G..
 Engine must be cooled by original intent.
 May use extra fans or oil cooler.

 H..
 Exhaust and headers must be installed so as not to detract from stock appearing hood, with the exception of side panels.

 I..
 Muffler are mandatory, 95 dba @ 100'.

 No other modifications shall be allowed except the items listed below: (If it doesn't say it, then you can't do it or use it!)

 1k.
-ONLY motors listed on the following approved motor list are approved for competition in the WSDCA.
+Motors listed below, are approved for competition in the WSDCA.

 2000-2006 RVT 1000R